 This all depends on the type of ceiling tile in use.
 As there are various types of materials used to design ceiling tiles, it's difficult to suggest that ceiling tiles are generally fireproof because some materials are flammable, and others are not.

 Although some building materials are flammable, there are ways to help them become fire-resistant or retardant.
 However, when it comes to applying ceiling tiles, always consider the options that come with a Class A (or 1) fire rating.
 This will only put your mind at rest when you consider the safety of yourself and your family.

 Decorated ceilings are becoming more popular, and with such a diverse selection, you can really conjure up a well-designed ceiling using various styles and textures.

-When it comes to choosing the right ceiling tile, many decorators turn their attentions to attributes like noise reduction, light reflectance, cost, or aesthetic appeal.
+When it comes to choosing the right ceiling tile, many decorators turn their attention to attributes like noise reduction, light reflectance, cost, or aesthetic appeal.
 While these features are essential, none of them will keep you safe if a fire breaks out inside your home.
-This is why it is important to focus on your ceiling tile’s fire rating before any purchase is made.
+This is why it is important to ask questions like "are ceiling tiles flammable?" before any purchase is made.

 Metal Ceiling Tiles